LoginRadius/engineering-portal/content/engineering/why-we-rebuilt-loginradius-dot-net-core-apis-with-go/index.md

 #### 3) Lack of Flexibility and Customization

-We designed the platform a few years ago.
+We designed our Identity Platform a few years ago.
 Since then, the technology landscape has dramatically improved and optimized in recent years.

-So, current technology platforms have their limits, and it is crucial to properly align their functionality with their capabilities.
+Also, current technology platforms available to build and support our product (Identity Platform) are limited.
+So, it is crucial to align functionality with proper technology capabilities.

 We were facing challenges in customization.
 It was inflexible and limiting to deliver the required outcomes in more complex situations and use cases.